ozokur/iCloud/README.md

 ## Extending to Real Sources

+- The `CloudBackupICloudAPI` adapter relies on icloudpy to talk to Apple's private backup listing endpoint.
+It intentionally stops short of downloading those snapshots, but you can inspect the parsing logic in `agents/icloud_api_agent.py` to experiment with alternative data sources.
 - The `MobileSyncICloudAPI` adapter enumerates Finder/iTunes USB backups when private endpoints are allowed.
 You can add additional adapters (for example, to integrate with approved cloud storage) by following the same pattern.